NFL facing unending series of questions, uncertain answers

 “Everything that we’re doing is centered around the concept of risk mitigation,” says Dr. Allen Sills, the league’s chief medical officer.
 “We know that we can’t eliminate risk, but we’re trying to mitigate it as much as possible for everyone.
 We know that this is going to be a shared responsibility.”

 Already this year the NFL has had to switch to remote, well, everything: free agency, the draft, offseason workouts, owners meetings.
-Now come the biggest and most critical tests as 90-man rosters attempt to stay healthy while preparing to play a game that requires close contact nearly all the time.
+Now come the biggest and most critical tests as 80-man rosters attempt to stay healthy while preparing to play a game that requires close contact nearly all the time.
+Roster sizes were reduced from 90 under an agreement Tuesday between the league and the players’ association, according to people familiar with the change who spoke to The Associated Press on condition of anonymity because it has not been announced.

 “We could have a ton of social distance, more than we have with our football team,” Chiefs coach Andy Reid says.
 “It’s all set up with monitors and everything else.
 Then the testing, these guys are going to be tested often.
 It’ll be good that way.
 There’s a responsibility for coaches and players to make sure we handle ourselves right when we’re away from it.
 We are still keeping as much social distance as we can.
 It’s a contact sport, but when there’s no contact we’re going to keep our distance.”